-State Bank of India (SBI) is the largest bank in India, with more than 400 million customers and a retail loan book larger than several of its competitors combined.
-Despite its size and state ownership, SBI's digital initiatives are perhaps better than many private banks in India.
-Its digital super app - YONO - is an automated banking platform that provides customers access to financial and non-financial services such as flights, train tickets, and online shopping.
+We are invested in the largest bank in India, with more than 400 million customers and a retail loan book larger than several of its competitors combined.
+Despite its size and state ownership, the holding's digital initiatives are perhaps better than many private banks in India.
+Its digital super app is an automated banking platform that provides customers access to financial and non-financial services such as flights, train tickets, and online shopping.
 It has more than 50 million registered users and a unique ability to reach tier 2/3/4 cities across India.
-SBI is expanding the reach of YONO to non-customers and as a result will be able to transform the app's functionality and potential.
-While the bank has not committed to spinning YONO into a separate entity, there is potential for value creation.
+The bank is expanding the reach of its super app to non-customers and as a result will be able to transform the app's functionality and potential.
+While the bank has not committed to spinning the super app into a separate entity, there is potential for value creation.
 Within healthcare, we prefer investing in innovative drug companies, contract development and manufacturing (CDMO), and pharmacies.

-Clicks is a leading pharmacy chain in South Africa and one of the few companies in that country to deliver double-digit earnings growth consistently.
+Another holding is a leading pharmacy chain in South Africa and one of the few companies in that country to deliver double-digit earnings growth consistently.
 The company benefits from its focus on higher margin health and beauty, private label products, store additions, and digital initiatives.
 The company also benefits from structural tailwinds in South Africa as independent pharmacies lose market share and the corporatisation of pharmacies gains traction.
 Penetration of corporate pharmacies in South Africa is significantly lower than in developed markets and this also offers a long runway for growth.
 We expect a business model focused on health and beauty will remain resilient in the current economic environment while providing long-term growth prospects.